gabrielmeloc22/tg-forward/README.md

 # Telegram Message Forwarder

-A Golang service that listens to your Telegram messages and forwards messages matching regex patterns to another chat via a bot.
+A Golang service that listens to your Telegram messages and forwards messages matching regex patterns or keywords to another chat via a bot.

 ## What It Does

 1. Connects to your Telegram account (user account)
 2. Listens for incoming messages
-3. Matches messages against regex patterns (managed via API)
+3. Matches messages against regex patterns or keywords (managed via API)
 4. Forwards matching messages using a bot to a target chat
 5. Provides an HTTP API to manage forwarding rules dynamically